Mental Health & Overdose Awareness

 • If you’re going to use, do not lock doors, and make sure you have narcan at all times.

-If you have a substance abuse problem, you can get help from different agencies and providers.
+If you have a substance abuse problem, you can get help from different agencies and providers in Connecticut like CMHC Crisis number (203) 974-7713.
 Click on the CONTACT page or Icon and then click on the quote by Albert Einstein.
 If you have the program or app Excel you will find a spreadsheet of Phone Numbers for your use.
-If you’re unable to open the link call or subscribe to our website, leave a message.
+If you’re unable to open the link call, or leave a voicemail or you can subscribe to our website, and leave a message.

 This site is for informational and educational purposes only.
 Not intended to replace professional advice or help.

-We do not promote or condone the use of drugs or alcohol or any other substance.
+We do not promote or condone the use of drugs or any other substance.
 Call a professional licensed physician to inquire about the risks.
-Contact 911 in case of an emergency 🆘.
+Contact 911 in case of an emergency. πŸ†˜

 Ready to take the next steps?
 You can become a contributor to our cause by volunteering with us your time.
 We are contributing our time to help, to support, to assist, to provide any assistance needed for Mental Health Services & Wellness, Substance Abuse, Overdose Prevention Services.
 We want to find out who to contact for professional assistance for you.
 Also we want to know more information about your experience with mental health and wellness or addiction problems.
 We have done extensive research and with our own experience and knowledge, expertise would like to get you started with recovery and assistance with this process.
 We seek to find help for you or a love one.
 You can get free resources, information and support by subscribing or sign up to volunteer at events in the box below.
 Sign up to receive free updates and news.